Sir Alexander Fleming College

 As every British school around the world, Fleming has the house system, led by 4 house captains, 2 in primary and 2 in secondary, and a teacher house representative.
 The houses are named by important English men, in this case are; Jeffreys (named after Alexander Jeffreys), Hawkings (named after Stephen Hawkings) and Bannister (named after Roger Bannister).

 The houses compete in different areas such as sports, during school olympics, academic and oral.
 At the end of the year, the house which won more points during the year, is awarded with the Annual House Prize.

-Fleming is considered as one of the top schools in Trujillo, in terms of exclusiveness and academic excellence.
-Recently the school has been approved to offer the IBDP program and the PYP program, being the first school in northern-Peru to offer both programmes.
 Currently, students in primary and secondary are studying them.
 Also Fleming offers the International General Certificate of Secondary Education (IGCSE), by Cambridge University, in which students develop different attributes of the subjects chosen in English (except for the language courses, Spanish and French).